 The use of asbestos-cement roof shingles was growing at a steady rate in the United States.
-In the early 1920s, American roofing material manufacturers, Johns-Mansville, Carey, Eternit and Century were all offering some type of asbestos-cement roofing shingle to their customers.
-Once it was discovered that colored pigments could be mixed to create a choice of color the appeal of the product exploded.
+In the early 1920s, American roofing material manufacturers, Johns-Mansville, Carey, Eternit, and Century were all offering at least one asbestos-cement roofing shingle to their customers.
+Once it was discovered that colored pigments could be mixed to create a choice of color, the appeal of the product exploded.

 When asbestos cement was invented, it was already known that asbestos fibers had the potential to cause pulmonary diseases and it is believed that the Eternit corporations may have known about the potential dangers to health from asbestos cement.
 Initially, concern was focused on the large quantity of dust in asbestos factories, and these factories looked to improve ventilation as a remedy.
 The US Bureau of Labor Statistics reported that many major American and Canadian life insurance firms were refusing to sell policies to asbestos workers as early as 1918 because of high statistics of premature deaths.
 In 1929, the company Johns-Manville had the first claim of pulmonary disease from asbestos.
 Laws were formed by the Asbestos Industry Regulations in 1931.
 The European countries caught on first, recognizing the dangers as an occupational sickness.
 Workers who had once worked in asbestos factories and moved on to other professions began to collect compensation for the damages of exposure.